-- A. This Chapter applies net developable areas with an average existing slope of over 10 percent. - 1.
-The net developable area of a property shall be calculated consistent with Subsection 21.41.070 (Determining Developable Area). - 2.
-The average slope of the net developable area shall be calculated consistent with Subsection 21.41.060 (Determining Average Slope). - B. These hillside development standards are in addition to those development standards established in Chapter 21.33 (Residential Zoning Districts), Chapter 21.34 (Commercial, Industrial, and Airport Zoning Districts), Chapter 21.35 (Public Parks, Open Space and Agricultural Zoning Districts), and Chapter 21.36 (Overlay Zoning Districts), except where the development standards for the primary zoning district are more restrictive than the development standards for hillside areas.
+- A. This Chapter applies to all development, grading, and construction projects within the City of Paso Robles. - B. These hillside development standards are in addition to those development standards established in Chapter 21.33 (Residential Zoning Districts), Chapter 21.34 (Commercial, Industrial, and Airport Zoning Districts), Chapter 21.35 (Public Parks, Open Space and Agricultural Zoning Districts), and Chapter 21.36 (Overlay Zoning Districts), except where the development standards for the primary zoning district are more restrictive than the development standards for hillside areas.

-- A. "Area of Disturbance" means the portion of a project site that is disturbed for development, including any areas disturbed to accommodate structures, foundations, all graded slopes, parking areas, driveways, graded outdoor recreation spaces, and any areas otherwise graded or altered from existing conditions. - B. "Developable Area" is defined in Section 21.41.070 (Determining Developable Area). - C. "Exterior Retaining Wall" means a retaining wall that faces an exterior property line and/or is not fully screened by a structure.
+- A. "Area of Disturbance" means the portion of a project site that is disturbed for development, including any areas disturbed to accommodate structures, foundations, all graded slopes, parking areas, driveways, graded outdoor recreation spaces, and any areas otherwise graded or altered from existing conditions. - B. "Average Slope" shall be calculated consistent with Subsection 21.41.060 (Determining Average Slope). - C. "Developable Area" is defined in Section 21.41.070 (Determining Developable Area). - D. "Exterior Retaining Wall" means a retaining wall that faces an exterior property line and/or is not fully screened by a structure.

-- D. "Hillside" means those net developable areas with existing slopes of over 10 percent. - E. "Interior Retaining Wall" means a retaining wall that faces a structure on a lot where the retaining wall is fully screened by said structure.
+- E. "Hillside" means those net developable areas with existing slopes of over 10 percent. - F. "Interior Retaining Wall" means a retaining wall that faces a structure on a lot where the retaining wall is fully screened by said structure.